 There is also the vital component of kinetic learning, by which people are better able to retain information through a physical activity.
-So it makes a lot of sense that adding interactivity to the already potent field of data visualization should make an infographic even more memorable and effective.
+So it makes a lot of sense that adding interactivity to the already potent field of data visualisation should make an infographic even more memorable and effective.

-This combination of visual and kinetic approaches is what makes interactive infographics the data visualizations of the future.
-Of course, some infographic topics simply don't encourage the use of any interactive elements.
-But many others are vastly improved by the addition.
+This combination of visual and kinetic approaches is what makes interactive infographics the data visualisations of the future.
+Of course, some infographic topics simply don't encourage the use of any interactive elements – but many others are vastly improved by them.
 Interactivity can help to make sense of the information, give control to the user, and capture the imagination in ways that a static graphic simply can't.

 02. Add spice with scrolling effects

-One of the most popular types of interactivity requires just a little scrolling from its user participants, which usually triggers animations and transitions.
-It creates somewhat the same need for completion as a Jack-in-the-box; users feel compelled to finish what they've started.
+One of the most popular types of interactivity requires just a little scrolling from its users, which usually triggers animations and transitions.
+It creates somewhat the same need for completion as a jack-in-the-box; users feel compelled to finish what they've started.

 It's a great technique for drawing viewers into a story and making them feel more engaged without overtaxing any limits of interest.
 The handwashing infographic above uses both subtle and flashy animations to make the journey through a rather dry topic as fun as possible.

 Scrolling can also be used in really simple ways, with simple narratives.
-For example take a look at this iPod capacity visualization.
+For example take a look at this iPod capacity visualisation.
 The content is incredibly basic, but scrolling factor does an excellent job of communicating the point.